HuanHu2019/Priority-based_reward_shaping_for_fast-settling_and_low-deviation_trajectory_planning/README.md

 * **Description on directories:**  Directories named with "multiobj_k_" are cases of conventional multi-objective functions, whose magnitude of weight are labeled at the end of the name.
 For example, 'multiobj_k_10e-3' means that the weight $k$ in the reward function is 0.001.
 Directories named with "proposed_base_" represent cases of the proposed objective function, whose magnitude of base is written at the end of the name.
 For instance, "proposed_base_3" means that the base $\lambda$ in the reward function is 3.
 * Each directory is an individual case.
-Each case are examined with eight different seeds, so there are eight sub-sub directories named with "s_", where main code files locate.
+Each case are examined with eight different seeds, so there are eight sub directories named with "s_", where main code files locate.

 * **Main code file:** At the each sub-sub directory, there are six files for the training, which are as following:
 1. *Main.py*.
 It's main function and the training environment and reward function are defined.